erbon7/pcam_analysis/README.md

 [tensorflow](https://www.tensorflow.org/) version 1.18 and
 [keras](https://keras.io/) version 2.2.4.

-The training and testing was done on an AWS ubuntu deep learning image with an NVIDIA K80 GPU card.
+The training and testing was done on an AWS ubuntu (18.04) deep learning image with an NVIDIA K80 GPU card.

+The code for tensorflow v2.1 (which now includes Keras) is in the tensorflow2.1 directory.

 ## Results